tafcosta/SHOCKr/README.md

-# Spherix1D
+# Breeze-1d
-Spherix is a 1D spherical hydro solver designed for studying the shock structure emerging from the interaction between a spherically symmetric wind and an ambient medium with any specified density, velocity and temperature structure.
+Breeze-1d is a 1D spherical hydro solver designed for studying the shock structure emerging from the interaction between a spherically symmetric wind and an ambient medium with any specified density, velocity and temperature structure.

 ## Key Highlights